cjdaly/cascadia/README.md

 ### initial system configuration

-Boot the Rock64 and determine its IP addr (from rPi try: `nmap -sP 192.168.2.1-254`).
+Boot the Rock64 and determine its IP address (from rPi on same subnet, try something like: `nmap -sP 192.168.1.1-254`).
 Next ssh login with user:`rock64`, password:`rock64` and set a new password:

     sudo passwd rock64